eliasgoldsztejn95/PTDRL/README.md

 For other navigation systems, one needs to change task_env.py, and robot_env.py to connect with the costmaps and with the parameter tuning module.

+## Training PTDRL on simulation
+- Create your simulation environment of choice.
+In our case we used a realistic hospital world taken from: https://github.com/aws-robotics/aws-robomaker-hospital-world.
+We integrated moving people using: https://github.com/srl-freiburg/pedsim_ros.
+The steps for combining them can be found in **simulation** folder.
+- Download your robot.
+In our case we experimented with Turtlebot and Blattoidea robots.
+- Clone **ptdrl** folder.
+- **ptdrl** was written in the OpenAI ROS fashion.
+This means that training, simulation, and robot environments are separated.

 This repository includes all file to work with PTDRL: Parameter Tuning Using Deep Reinforcement Learning